 Mr. Burck's practice focuses on solving clients' most difficult legal and regulatory challenges, whether in the context of civil, criminal, congressional or parallel probes.
-He advises clients on a host of white collar matters, including: Congressional investigations; the Foreign Corrupt Practices Act (FCPA); political issues; antitrust and market manipulation matters; the securities laws; whistleblower cases; the False Claims Act; government contracting; Dodd-Frank regulatory issues; transnational tax investigations; export controls; and national security and defense.
+He advises clients on a host of white collar matters, including: financial crimes; the Foreign Corrupt Practices Act (FCPA); Congressional investigations; political issues; antitrust and market manipulation matters; the securities laws; whistleblower cases; the False Claims Act; government contracting; Dodd-Frank regulatory issues; transnational tax investigations; export controls; and national security and defense.
 Mr. Burck has considerable experience defending clients in multi-jurisdictional investigations and litigation conducted cooperatively by United States, European, Middle Eastern, Asian and African government authorities.

 Mr. Burck is former Special Counsel and Deputy Counsel to President George W. Bush in Washington, D.C., and a former federal prosecutor in New York City.
 In his role as a senior official at the White House, Mr. Burck provided legal advice to the President and senior White House officials on a wide range of issues, including congressional and other government investigations, national security and foreign affairs, the financial crisis of 2008, and complex constitutional questions.
 During his time as a senior official in the Criminal Division of the Department of Justice and as an Assistant United States Attorney in the U.S. Attorney's Office for the Southern District of New York, Mr. Burck investigated and prosecuted a variety of white collar and other criminal cases.
 He was a member of the trial team in United States v.
 Martha Stewart, and was lead prosecutor in a number of jury trials.